lvl1/courses/salt-cloud-minion-deployment-part2.md

 ## Install Salt Master and Minion

-If you’re not already connected to your droplet, SSH in with:
+If you're not already connected to your droplet, SSH in with:

     ssh root@droplet-ip